Running Jobs with Partitioned Datasets¶

 It then looks at which recipe is upstream to gather the partition dependency information.

-Once Dataiku DSS computes the partition dependencies, it can then build the Flow.
+Once Dataiku computes the partition dependencies, it can then build the Flow.
 Since we requested to build one partition, there is one activity.

 Request Three Partitions from Three Input Partitions: Function Type “Equals”¶

-If we were to request three partitions, instead of one, using “equals”, with the same three input partitions, Dataiku DSS would run three activities–one per partition–to build three partitions.
+If we were to request three partitions, instead of one, using “equals”, with the same three input partitions, Dataiku would run three activities–one per partition–to build three partitions.